dabrahams/standard/README.md

       'assign'
     ```

-2. A subscript implementation introduced with `let` is called a `let` subscript implementation; one introduced with `sink` is called a `sink` subscript implementation; one introduced with `inout` is called an `inout` subscript implementation; one introduced with `assign` is called an `assign` subscript implementation.
+2. Am explicit subscript implementation introduced with `let` is called a `let` subscript implementation; one introduced with `sink` is called a `sink` subscript implementation; one introduced with `inout` is called an `inout` subscript implementation; one introduced with `assign` is called an `assign` subscript implementation.

-3. A subscript declaration may not contain multiple subscript implementations of the same kind.

-4. The parameters declared in the signature of the subscript declaration containing a subscript implementation define the parameters of that implementation.
-An additional implicit parameter, called the receiver parameter, named `self`, and representing the method receiver is provided to the subscript implementations of a member subscript.
-The passing convention of the receiver parameter is defined by the receiver modifier of the member subscript declaration.
+3. The parameters declared in the signature of the subscript declaration containing a subscript implementation define the parameters of that implementation.
+In a member subscript declaration, an additional implicit `out` parameter, called the receiver parameter, named `self`, and representing the subscript receiver.

-5. The passing convention of an `out` parameter dependends on the kind of the sibscript implementation:

-    1. it is a `let` parameter in a `let` subscript implementation; or

-    2. it is a `sink` parameter in an `sink` subscript implementation; or

-    3. it is an `inout` parameter in an `inout` subscript implementation; or

-    4. it is an `assign` parameter in an `assign` subscript implementation.
+4. The passing convention of an `out` parameter dependends on the kind of the sibscript implementation: it is a `let` parameter in a `let` subscript implementation; or it is a `sink` parameter in an `sink` subscript implementation; or it is an `inout` parameter in an `inout` subscript implementation; or it is an `assign` parameter in an `assign` subscript implementation.

-6. All parameters of a subscript implementation are treated as immediate local bindings in that implementation, defined before its first statement.
+5. All parameters of a subscript implementation are treated as immediate local bindings in that implementation, defined before its first statement.
 All parameters except `assign` parameters are alive before the first statement.
 Further:

     1. `sink` parameters are immutable and escapable.